-Double World is probably too formulaic to Western viewers, but it’s still a promising representative of a new Chinese storytelling genre.
+Double World, available on Netflix, is probably too formulaic to Western viewers.
+But it’s still a promising example of a new Chinese storytelling genre.

 Double World (征途) Synopsis